arroyap1/cab-project-01-3/README.md

 that holds data regarding TCNJ’s vehicle fleet such as fleet fuel source and emissions and fleet service life and depreciation.
 The database will include a user interface that allows the user to input a year and retrieve information regarding TCNJ’s vehicle fleet

+Description of the desired end product/ the part you will develop for this class.

+We hope that our final database will help us solve the problem of creating a more cost effective and eco-friendly fleet for TCNJ.
+Our database should highlight different characteristics per vehicle for the proposal/future years.
+It should also specify what vehicles will be the most cost efficient and environment safe options.
+The following elements will be major variables and output data needed to help solve the problem: fleet fuel source and emissions, fleet quantity and age, and fleet operational costs.
+By examining the variables and outputs, we will be able to properly determine which vehicles need to be replaced, hopefully in accordance with FIFO.

+Description of the importance/ need for the module/how it addresses the problem.

+The module is necessary in addressing the problem because it provides information about how fuel source, emissions, age, quantity, and operational costs influences our solution.
+The module will also highlight the future plans for the vehicles and add a description to the proposed vehicles being put into place.
+Through our database, we will be able to illustrate how our plan for a slow integration of the new fleet will be the most beneficial to both TCNJ and the broader community.
+The database will be able to show how using a FIFO method of inventory management will be a necessary process in order to replace older vehicles first, as older cars emit more emissions than more modernized vehicles.
+Additionally, it will highlight how straight-line depreciation will be most beneficial through a possible depreciation schedule.